AvakasLab/about/README.md

 # Projects
 ## 2021
 ### Reahou-Sat by Team-Reahou (Cambodia)
-12U CubeSat for the Dynamics Loss of Radiation Belts Obvervation Mission
+12U CubeSat mission to study the dynamics loss of radiation belts

 ### CanSat Kit for High School
 A development kit for high school CanSat competition using Arduino Nano